dahm641/tech258_cloud/tech258_azure/2_tier_app_AZ/readme.md

 sudo -E pm2 start app.js
 sudo -E pm2 restart app.js
 ```
+- we have to use the shebang to state its a script
+- remake our env variable as its changed (private ip of the database)
+- move to our app directory
+- install npm again to use the new environment variable
+- use pm2 to start the app

-we can comment out `DB_HOST` if we dont need the /posts page to work.
+- we can comment out `DB_HOST` if we dont need the /posts page to work.
 This will mean the app wont connect to the database as we have not specified where it is located.

+##### Things to note

+- We cloned the git repo (the app) into our root folder
+- We did this because when we make an image we generalisee it.
+What this means is that we remove the users and user data so that it can be used by anyone and not one user specificaly.
+This is what stops it working on a VM when we create it
+- To get it ready for an image we must use the command `sudo waagent -deprovision+user `
+- Because we do that, the app is running in the root user/directory and has root permissions
+- To change this we canchange the permissions of the app (recursively) by using `chmod`
+- change the owner of the files by using `chown`
+- Use `sudo` to accesss what we need and using `-E` to use the environment variables
+- Temporarily log in as the root user to do what we need with the app folder

+##### Generalizing the VM

+- Generalization aims to remove all specific configurations and information unique to that particular VM instance, making it stateless and generic.
+Deallocating the VM ensures that no changes occur during the generalization process, maintaining the integrity of the resulting image.
+- Typically used for scenarios where the same image needs to be deployed across multiple instances or environments.
+- This makes it good to use as a template.
+- We can use speciliasation if we want to keep specific configuration files (keep user data)
+- Specialized Images: In contrast, specialized images are tailored for specific use cases or environments.
+They may contain pre-configured settings, software installations, and customizations that are specific to a particular application or workload.
+Specialized images are often used when you need to deploy instances with specific configurations that are not suitable for general distribution.

 ### Side effects of making a machine image on azure

 Using the above method it deallocates the vm machine.
-The disk gets removed from the VM so its no longer running.
-The disk is used to create the image.
+This dissassociates the VM from its resources and it can no longer be used.
+Its also generalised so the whole user directory and files get removed.

 ![alt text](images/image-6.png)